kubauth/kubauth-doc/docs/50-kubernetes-integration/140-workstation-setup.md

-# Workstation setup
+# Workstation Setup

-## kubelogin installation
+## kubelogin Installation

 On the `kubectl` client side, we will use the [kubelogin](https://github.com/int128/kubelogin) kubectl plugin to manage user authentication.

 To install it, from the Kubelogin README:

-Install the latest release from Homebrew, Krew, Chocolatey or GitHub Releases.
+Install the latest release from Homebrew, Krew, Chocolatey, or GitHub Releases.

 ```
 # Homebrew (macOS and Linux)